Programs and Services

-- Providing tech support for the myriad personal electronic devices used by residents and consumers via a grant supported internship.
+- Providing in-room tech support for the tablets, mobile phones and laptops used by residents and consumers via a grant-supported internship.

 - Partnering with the Pennsylvania Technology Foundation (PATF) to help consumers fund computer and adapted technology purchases to improve their computer literacy and access.